3rd AI Olympics with RealAIGym at ICRA 2025

 Hint for the real system: Real Robots do not like non-smooth torque and velocity.
 It helps to have smooth torque and velocity on the real-system to increase chances of success.
 Check earlier compeititon (IROS2024 and IJCAI2023) scoring metrics for inspiration.

-The performance leaderboards for the acrobot and pendubot systems can be found here
+The performance leaderboards from previous competitions can be found here.

 Protocol